bitfount/docker-images/README.md

 allowing your container to authenticate with Bitfount.
 The process is the same as when running locally (e.g. the tutorials), except that we can't open the login page automatically for you.

+## Viewing logs
+The logs are streamed to stdout and stderr by the application running inside the docker container.
+These can be viewed directly using `docker logs` (see [docker's documentation](https://docs.docker.com/engine/reference/commandline/logs/)), or using the tool that you normally use to view Docker container logs.